ThePeach/jstoolbar/README.md

 ========

 - [ ] Refactor internal tag writing functions to be more flexible
+- [ ] Refactor CSS classes and icons
 - [ ] Test under IE (>=9)
 - [ ] Introduce language translations